Tell Me Why (Spice Girls song): Release

 "Tell Me Why" was released in December 2000 as one of the three songs released as promotional singles from the Spice Girls' third studio album Forever, along with "If You Wanna Have Some Fun" and "Weekend Love".
 In January 2001, Virgin Records issued a promotional disc featuring remixes of the song by Thunderpuss and Jonathan Peters.
 The single and its remixes were not commercially released due to the "disappointing" sales of the parent album.
 In the summer of 2001, a promotional single featuring the remixes was released in Australia as a competition prize in a cross-promotion with TV Hits Magazine.

 Jonathan Peters' edit of "Tell Me Why" would later be commercially released in November 2007 as a bonus track and the seventeenth song on the deluxe edition of the group's Greatest Hits album.

 The song was performed in the 2012–13 jukebox musical Viva Forever!, which was based on the songs of the Spice Girls.

+In 2026, the song is featured on the box set, The Singles Collection–receiving its own CD and LP.